markoirisarri/UnofficialDeepHamPytorchImplementation/README.md

 This repository contains a sample code for computing the Krusell Smith (1998) model by following the DeepHAM algorithm in Pytorch.
 Authorization from the original authors has been granted for this repository.

-This repository is built entirely on the methodology of the original authors, [link](https://yangycpku.github.io/files/DeepHAM_paper.pdf).
+This repository is built entirely on the methodology of the original authors, [Original Paper](https://yangycpku.github.io/files/DeepHAM_paper.pdf).
 I am NOT an author of the original paper and this is purely an implementation for educational purposes.

 ### Why DeepHam and Deep Learning for Macroeconomics?